CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### ✅ `Feature` FEATURE

 ### 🔼 `Improvement` Improvement to third person gun rendering.
->- Performence improvement here.
+> Performence improvement here.
 With a lot of players rendered in you may get a 5-10 fps increase.

+### 🔼 `Improvement` Zombies are now much easier to sneak up on from behind.

 ________

 ## ⚖️ Changes

+### ❗ `Change` Reduced max speed of sedan, but increased acceleration.

-### ❗ `Change` Change
+### ❗ `Change` Reduced max speed of pickup truck.

 ________

 ## 🐛 Bugfixes
 - Fixed a bug which could cause a guns reload animation to play twice.
+- Fixed a bug where red blocks would show on some fences on the ground.